Royal Flying Doctor Service

-The Royal Flying Doctor Service (RFDS), commonly known as the Flying Doctor, is an air medical service in Australia.
-It is a non-profit organisation that provides emergency and primary health care services for those living in rural, remote and regional areas of Australia who cannot access a hospital or general practice due to the vast distances of the Outback.
-It is one of the largest and most comprehensive aeromedical organisations in the world.
+The Royal Flying Doctor Service (RFDS), commonly known as the Flying Doctor, is an aeromedical retrieval service in Australia.
+It is a non-profit organisation that provides urgent and emergency medical transport for patients in rural and remote areas of Australia who require transfer to a higher level of care (such as a tertiary referral hospital).
+RFDS also provides primary health care services such as general practice, mental health and allied health to remote communities who would otherwise have limited access.
+The RFDS comprises six autonomous regional organisations (such as the RFDS Queensland Section) and a federation office in Canberra.

 History

-A "mantle of safety" for the Outback
+"Mantle of safety"

-The Reverend John Flynn had worked in rural and remote areas of Victoria and was commissioned by the Presbyterian Church to look at the needs of people living in the outback.
+John Flynn had worked in rural and remote areas of Victoria and was commissioned by the Presbyterian Church to look at the needs of people living in the outback.
 His report to the Presbyterian Assembly in 1912 resulted in the establishment of the Australian Inland Mission (AIM), of which he was appointed Superintendent.
 In 1928, he formed the AIM Aerial Medical Service, a one-year experiment based in Cloncurry, Queensland.
 This experiment later became The Royal Flying Doctor Service.

 Flynn's missionary work involved the establishment of hospitals in bush communities, but this did not help those who lived far from any major community.
 In his public speaking he would often retell the tragic circumstances that had befallen several bush settlers.
 The fate of Jimmy Darcy, in 1917, was one of these stories.